 The Daintree Rainforest, an ancient landscape, is the oldest rainforest in the world.
-The forest can be explored, via Cairns, in several ways.
-Head to Cape Tribulation to learn about the indigenous peoples of Australia.
+The forest can be explored from Cairns, or even better, stay closer to the rainforest.

-View the fascinating Cassowary bird, spot crocodiles, swim, and of course stop at the rainforest’s best locations.
+View the fascinating Cassowary bird, spot crocodiles, swim, and of course stop at the rainforest’s best scenic locations.

-Do be careful of the crocs as they like to hang out in the esturaries around the cape.
-Also know that this is about as far north as you can go without having a powerful 4×4 vehicle.
+Do be careful of the crocs as they like to hang out in the estuaries around the cape.
+Also, know that this is about as far north as you can go without having a powerful 4×4 vehicle.

-If you want to stay in an alternative to Cairns, try Port Douglas on the edge of the Daintree – it’s more resorty but has a great beach and some down-tempo hostels as well.
+If you want an alternative base to Cairns, try staying in Port Douglas on the edge of the Daintree – it’s more resorty but has a great beach and some down-tempo hostels as well.
 You can participate in many of the same activities as Cairns and at comparable rates.

 Off the Beaten Path on the East Coast of Australia